reza3zar/velocityLimits/README.md

 We value well-structured, self-documenting code with sensible test coverage.
 Descriptive function and variable names are appreciated, as is isolating your business logic from the rest of your code.

-# My soultion step by step :
+# My solution step by step:
 1.Step one: read all transaction. e.g.
 ```json
 [